Citizens Police Academy

 - Background check: No person with a Class A misdemeanor or higher conviction, including a Family Violence conviction, shall be allowed to attend the class.
 A Class B misdemeanor conviction has a 10-year disqualification period.
 All disqualifiers shall remain concurrent to and consistent with the Texas Department of Public Safety’s TCIC/TLETS ACCESS POLICY, December 2019, or any additional policy amendments.

 - You will be automatically disqualified if you have any outstanding warrants, pending court dates in either Municipal, State, or Federal courts, or a conviction of the following: issuance of bad check, public lewdness, theft or any other crime of “moral turpitude”.
 You will not be allowed to attend the Citizen Police Academy until such warrants are cleared and all cases are adjudicated.

 - The Cleburne Police Department conducts the Citizens Police Academy twice a year.
-Classes are limited to 20 students.
+Classes are limited to 20 to 25 students.
 A waiting list will be maintained once the class is full.

 Frequently Asked Questions (FAQ)

 - Will the Citizens Police Academy certify me to become a police officer?

 No. The Citizens Police Academy is an informative program only, and it does not qualify anyone to become a police officer.

 - Who can attend the Citizens Police Academy?

 Participants must be at least 18 years of age and live, work or volunteer in Cleburne.
 A background check is required.